For more inclusive social policies.

 Through appropriate programmes and services.

 To information on optimal treatment options, care and support for chronically ill patients and their families.

 Held at the Enabling Village on 26 February 2017 and organised by Rare Disorders Society (Singapore).
 At the event, RAB will present findings from Hearts, Hopes & Aims: A Singapore Rare Disease Impact Study, in line with the international Rare Disease Day 2017 theme ‘Research’, and slogan “With research, possibilities are limitless”.read more

-Rainbow Across Borders will be embarking on an impact study to better understand the needs of rare disease patients and their caregivers in Singapore, with the intention to identify areas for community involvement and humanitarian solutions.
-This study will provide insights into the lives of the patients in Singapore, particularly their challenges and dreams.read more
+In conjunction with International Rare Disease Day 2017, RAB shares the Hearts & Hopes of the Singapore Rare Disease Patients and their Caregivers.
+This impact study aims to better understand the needs of rare disease patients and their caregivers in Singapore, with the intention to identify areas for community involvement and humanitarian solutions.read more

 This event will be held on 14 - 15 October 2016 in Singapore.
 This Summit aims to connect patient leaders who work tirelessly for Lung Health in their home country, allowing them to exchange and network, share experiences and coordinate views for the region.read more